wajihullahbaig/mtcc-python/README.md

 minutia detection fro claude was a challenge.
 Will test again in 6 months time!
 Around 8 prompts used.
 Knowledge based with 3 fingerprint papers with MTCC

+### Fail3 OpenAI, GPT4o, 4.1 mini, o3

+Much better code than other models.
+On first run the code actuall ran through but gave no output.
+Tried to fixed gabor filters issue and it kept failing and artefacts did not go away.
+Binarization was ok, so was thinning but no minutiae detected.

+Much better and cleaner codes compared to other models I may safely say!